micolous/xbox360bb/README.md

 ## Kernels supported ##

-This should build cleanly on Linux 2.6.32 to 3.16.
+This should build cleanly on Linux 2.6.32 to 4.2.
 It should build on later kernels too (but sometimes will need patching if things change).

 I've tested this module on `x86`, `amd64`, and `armhf`.

 ## Building and installing ##

+### Installing kernel headers ###

 You should install the kernel headers on your system first.
 If you have kernel sources for your running kernel, you can skip this.

-On Debian this is done with:
+On **Debian** this is done with:

 	# apt-get install linux-headers-amd64 build-essential

 Substitute `amd64` for your kernel's architecture.
 This could be something like `i686` or `ppc`.
-ARM systems typically have their machine name specified if they use a funny kernel.
+ARM systems typically have their machine name specified as they rarely use a common kernel.

+On **Ubuntu** this is done with:

+	# apt-get install linux-headers-generic build-essential

+Substitute `generic` with the series of kernel you are using.
+Normally this is `generic`, sometimes this is `generic-lts-wily` (if you use a backported kernel from Wily), or `lowlatency`.

+### Cloning the repository ###

 Then clone the git repository into `/usr/src`: